strizhechenko/netutils-linux/README.rst

 =====
 network-top
 ------
 Most useful util in this repo that includes all top-like utils and allow to monitor interrupts, soft interrupts, network processing statistic for devices and CPUs!
+Even more - it doesn't requires sudo/root priveledges!

 .. image:: https://cloud.githubusercontent.com/assets/3813830/26570951/acacf18c-452c-11e7-8fe7-5d0952f39d8b.gif